All Episodes

 Well, big question here.

-But I also note that Congress is the one that is the group that would not make our tax cuts permanent.
+I know that President Bush is everybody's favorite whipping boy for big spender, but I also note that Congress is the one that is the group that would not make our tax cuts permanent.

-Obviously it's shared.
+Obviously, it's shared.

-It was very sad, it was very unfortunate.
+It was very unfortunate.

-And as far as the uh president goes, and uh I had this conversation actually with uh George Stephanopoulos, but I uh for a moment I thought it was here, but it was no.
+And as far as the president goes, and I had this conversation actually with George Stephanopoulos, but for a moment I thought it was here, but it was no, it was this morning on my morning show at WJR in Detroit.

-And uh and the and and and the fact is when you look at these various uh circumstances and situations and uh who says what and who says this or whatever.
+And the fact is, when you look at these various circumstances and situations and who says what and who says this or whatever, well, I don't want, see, we didn't talk about this here.

-We talked about it this morning, and I knew that was gonna happen that I would think of that and and I don't want to start uh another conversation and without George Stephanopoulos here to uh say, and I don't want to be uh uh misquoting anybody.
+And I don't want to start another conversation and without George Stephanopoulos here to say, and I don't want to be misquoting anybody.

-But but back to you back to your point.
+But back to your point.

-The fact of the matter is.
+The fact of the matter is, the president is responsible.

 They have all dropped the ball.